-Singapore has just approved ‘social’ freezing of eggs from 2023 for women aged 21-35.
+Singapore has raised the upper age limit for women to be able to electively freeze their eggs from 35 to 37 as of 1 July 2023.
 If I could give my younger self some advice, it would be to freeze my eggs – here’s why!

 When I was in my twenties I was living in sunny San Francisco, having the time of my life studying Graphic Design, just in time for the dot com bubble to hit!
 I had the dream opportunity as a designer to create and design brands completely from scratch.
 I was young, single, carefree, invincible.
 I didn’t know then that 10 years later I was going to face the most difficult time of my life.
 If I had the option to freeze my eggs when I was in my twenties, would I have done so?

-In case you missed it, Singapore just approved social freezing of eggs from the year 2023, for women aged 21-35 years old.
-This is really great news for women, It gives us the choice, whether single or married, to freeze our own eggs for future possibilities to become a mum.
-Currently women are only allowed to freeze their eggs for medical reasons (for instance if you are undergoing chemotherapy which may impact fertility), and only those legally married can actually use their frozen eggs to try for a baby through in-vitro fertilisation (IVF).
-There are still lots of questions about why the upper age limit of 35 for freezing eggs, but at least this is a step in the right direction for empowering women in their personal journey of becoming a parent.
+In case you missed it, Singapore only approved social freezing of eggs from the year 2023, for women aged 21-35 years old – and now from 1 July 2023 the age limit will be raised to 37.
+This is really great news for women, as it gives us the choice, whether single or married, to freeze our own eggs for future possibilities to become a mum.
+However, only those legally married can actually use their frozen eggs to try for a baby through in-vitro fertilisation (IVF).
+There are still questions about why the upper age limit of 37 for freezing eggs, but at least this is a step in the right direction for empowering women in their personal journey of becoming a parent.

 Would I have opted to freeze my eggs in my twenties if it had been an option?